jojozhuang/jojozhuang.github.io/_tutorial/angularapp/creating-web-app-and-restful-api-with-mean-stack.md

 image: angular.png
 date: 2017-01-24
 postdate: 2018-01-25
-tags: [MEAN, MongoDB, Express, Angular, Node.js]
+tags: [MEAN, MongoDB, Express, Angular]
 ---

 > Introduce how to setup a MEAN stack project with MongoDB, Express, Angular and Node.js.